-In connection with a Facility Agreement entered into on December 29, 2011, we incurred \$15,000,000 principal amount of long-term debt.
+In connection with a Facility Agreement entered into on December 29, 2011, we incurred \$15,000,000 principal amount of long-term debt, with \$11.25 million currently outstanding.
 Our debt obligations:

-- could impair our liquidity; - could make it more difficult for us to satisfy our other obligations;
+- could impair our liquidity; - could make it more difficult for us to satisfy our other obligations; - require us to dedicate a substantial portion of our cash flow to payments on our debt obligations, which reduces the availability of our cash flow to fund working capital, capital expenditures and other corporate requirements; - impose restrictions on our ability to incur indebtedness, other than permitted indebtedness, and could impede us from obtaining additional financing in the future for working capital, capital expenditures, acquisitions and general corporate purposes; - impose restrictions on us with respect to the use of our available cash, including in connection with future acquisitions; - require us to maintain at least \$5,000,000 of cash and cash equivalents as of the last day of each calendar quarter; - make us more vulnerable in the event of a downturn in our business prospects and could limit our flexibility to plan for, or react to, changes in our licensing markets;

-- require us to dedicate a substantial portion of our cash flow to payments on our debt obligations, which reduces the availability of our cash flow to fund working capital, capital expenditures and other corporate requirements; - impose restrictions on our ability to incur indebtedness, other than permitted indebtedness, and could impede us from obtaining additional financing in the future for working capital, capital expenditures, acquisitions and general corporate purposes; - impose restrictions on us with respect to the use of our available cash, including in connection with future acquisitions; - require us to maintain at least \$5,000,000 of cash and cash equivalents as of the last day of each calendar quarter; - make us more vulnerable in the event of a downturn in our business prospects and could limit our flexibility to plan for, or react to, changes in our licensing markets; and - could place us at a competitive disadvantage when compared to our competitors who have less debt.
+- could result in an impairment charge if we elected to prepay the facility in advance and - could place us at a competitive disadvantage when compared to our competitors who have less debt.